spotify/testing-game/README.md

 The script uses the current working directory to find files it could possibly read (such as `.m`, `.mm` and `.java` files) and performs a `git blame` on these files in order to match tests written to the developers that wrote them.
 The owner of the method name of the test is considered the developer that wrote it.
+Note that since this script makes use of git, the file will need to be committed before it is counted.
+This will always look on the currently checked out branch.

 ## Dependencies